Agamya-Samuel/plannova-project/README.md

 ## 🛠️ Development Tips

 - Use `npm run dev` for the best development experience
-- Frontend runs on port 3003, backend on port 3000
+- Both frontend and backend run on port 3000
 - All API calls go to `http://localhost:3000/api`
 - Hot reload is enabled for both frontend and backend
 - Check browser console for debugging information